 In all, during WW1 there were more than 16,000 recorded British conscientious objectors; 6,312 were arrested; 5,970 were court-martialled and sent to prison, where they endured privations both mental and physical (819 spent over two years in prison, including Eli Marsden Wilson).
 At least 73 COs died because of the harsh treatment they received; a number suffered long-term physical or mental illness.
 1,330 “absolutists” refused to do any kind of alternative war work, but never won exemption for this principled stand.
 Some agreed to join the Home Office Scheme, which allowed COs out of prison to to take up places at Work Camps where they carried out menial tasks such as farm work, construction and forestry.
 Some of the COs found this kind of work not much to their liking, so changed their minds and went back to prison.
 A few 'absolutists' volunteered for the Home Office Scheme, but were kept separate from the other COs.

 And after the Armistice?
-No one was in a hurry to release the COs - certainly not until the surviving soldiers were brought back from the front, which took months.
-Some COs went on hunger strike in protest at their continued detention: 130 were forcibly fed through tubes (as suffragettes had been) - so forcibly that many were injured by the treatment and had to be temporarily released.
+No one was in a hurry to release the COs; certainly not until the surviving soldiers were brought back from the front, which took months.
+Some COs went on hunger strike in protest at their continued detention: 130 were forcibly fed through tubes (as suffragettes had been), so forcibly that many were injured by the treatment and had to be temporarily released.
 Others went on work strikes and were brutally punished for it.
-In May 1919 the longest-serving prisoners began to be released; the last CO left prison in August.
+In May 1919 the longest-serving prisoners began to be released; the last CO left prison in August of 1919.
 Many found that no one wanted to employ them.
 Those who hadn't done alternative or non-combatant service were deprived of their votes for five years (though this wasn't always strictly enforced).

 A surprising number of conscientious objectors subsequently went on to become Labour MPs after WW1.
 Herbert Morrison, Labour MP for South Hackney and later Lewisham, became the Home Secretary and a member of Churchill's War Cabinet in WWII, but was a conscientious objector in WWI.
-Fenner Brockway a prominent conscientious objector during WW1 became the Labour MP for Slough in 1950, serving until 1964 and another CO, Ness Edwards was the Labour MP for Caerphilly between 1939 and 1968.
+Fenner Brockway, a prominent conscientious objector during WW1, became the Labour MP for Slough in 1950, serving until 1964.
+Another CO, Ness Edwards was the Labour MP for Caerphilly between 1939 and 1968.

 After being released from prison, Eli Marsden Wilson slowly began to rebuild his career and in 1922, HRH Princess Mary Louise commissioned him to produce an etching for Queen Mary's dolls house, which can be seen today at Windsor Castle.
 Clearly, his stance as a pacifist during WW1 had been forgiven, by the Royals at least.